 Bowling Terms Pertaining To Strike

-6 bagger is a bowling term.
+6 bagger is a one of bowling terms.
 When a bowler throws 6 strikes in a row, it is known as 6 Bagger.
 Three to Eleven can come before this term in place of six.
-This Bowling Term is more frequently used.
+This is more frequently used amongst Bowling Terms.

-Count: The number of bowling pins knocked over and added to the strike or spare from the last frame.
+Count: The number of bowling pins knocked over and added to the strike or Bowling Spare from the last frame.

 Double: When the bowler throws two strikes in a row, it is known as double.